-The farm's around 50 cows graze on the hills next to the dairy.
+The farm's cows graze on the hills next to the dairy.
 There you can also go on beautiful hikes in your free time.
-In addition, horses, other farm animals and around 30 alpacas belong to the farm.
+In addition, horses, other farm animals, like rabbits, chicken, sheep, ñandus and alpacas belong to the farm.
 The alpacas supply the wool for beautiful knitted and woven products, which are also sold in the farm shop.

 Due to the beautiful location, the delicious products and the history of the Lechería, more and more tourists from home and abroad became interested in the farm over the years.
 Therefore, the farm now also offers visitor tours through the production facilities and operates a courtyard café.
 The family's latest project is a boutique hotel in the former historic manor house.